CameronCarroll/spree_zipzones_070/README.md

 -------

 * The asset import for javascript files inside of engine seems to not be working, at least for me.
 So I made a rake task to manually pull Zone.js from the engine into your app.
 This is already incorporated into the installation instructions.
-* Deface doesn't seem to work with 1.9.3, so until that's fixed this is for 1.9.2 or lower.
+* Deface doesn't seem to work with 1.9.3, so until that's fixed this extension is for 1.9.2 or lower.

 Copyright (c) 2011 Cameron Carroll, released under the New BSD License